 - Chlorine-free - recommended.
 Chlorine treatment of diapers can leave trace quantities of a dangerous chemical called Dioxin.
 We don't feel it is worth the risk, and there are a lot of chlorine-free options available.

 - Fragrance-free & Dye-free - recommended.
 Fragrance and dyes are unnecessary in a diaper and some babies can be allergic to them.
 Leave them out.
-A best way of dealing with dirty diaper smells is changing the diaper, not adding fragrance to it.
+The best way of dealing with dirty diaper smells is changing the diaper, not adding fragrance to it.

 - Super Absorbent Polymer - You will be hard-pressed to find any disposable diaper, even a green diaper, without Super Absorbent polymer (SAP).
 If that is your desire, the only functional option may be cloth diapers.
 However, we have been unable to find any evidence-based literature to suggest SAP use in disposable diapers is harmful.
 Even BAMBO Nature, winner of the coveted Nordic Swan Eco-label, uses SAP (in their "mix of wheat starch and acrylic polymers which do not contain phthalates").